-34 Running tie cables within the Exchange Cable trays 34.1.1 All tie cables run within an Exchange will be installed and maintained by Chorus.
+34. Running tie cables within the Exchange

+34.1 Cable trays 34.1.1 All tie cables run within an Exchange will be installed and maintained by Chorus.

-PART 7 - UCLL AND UCLF CO-LOCATION SERVICE AREAS
+PART 7 - UCLF CO-LOCATION SERVICE AREAS

-35 Service Areas

-35.1 Overview 35.1.1 This part describes the normal operating standards and specifications that apply to Footprints.
-Except for clause36.1.1, the standards and specifications set out apply only to Footprints within the UCLL and UCLF Co-location Service Areas in an Exchange.
-The characteristics of each Footprint on an Exchange for the installation of ancillary backhaul equipment will be unique.

-35.2 UCLL and UCLF Co-location Service Areas 35.2.1 UCLL and UCLF Co-location Service Areas will provide a working environment broadly equivalent to that provided for existing Chorus equipment and will typically include:
+35. Service Area IS 35.1 Overview 35.1.1 that a speci locati Footp part describes the normal operating standards and specifications apply to Footprints.
+Except for clause 36.1.1, the standards and fications set out apply only to Footprints within the UCLF Co- ion Service Areas in an Exchange.
+The characteristics of each print on an Exchange for the installation of ancillary backhaul oment will be unique.
+35.2 UCLL and UCLF Co- location Service Areas 35.2.1 broad Co-location Service Areas will provide a working environment dly equivalent to that provided for existing Chorus equipment and ypically include: vinyl floors; painted walls and ceilings; air conditioning; equipment mounting and bracings; lighting; (f) electrical reticulation; and (g) access control.
+35.2.2 accor JCLF Co-location Service will be supplied with Building Services in dance with Chorus' normal operating standards and specifications tlined below.

-(a) vinyl floors;

-(b) painted walls and ceilings;

-(c) air conditioning;

-(d) equipment mounting and bracings;

-(e) lighting;

-(f) electrical reticulation; and

-(g) access control.

-35.2.2 The UCLL and UCLF Co-location Service will be supplied with Building Services in accordance with Chorus' normal operating standards and specifications as outlined below.

-; 36 Access Seeker Equipment
+36. Access Seeker Equipment

 36.1 Access Seeker Equipment 36.1.1 All Access Seeker Equipment installed within a Chorus Exchange must comply with the same standards as those currently applied to Chorus for its own equipment.
 Standards will be included in Access Seeker technical documents, which Chorus will make available on its website (publicly accessible website).
 36.1.2 The Access Seeker's racks and cabinets must be electrically isolated from the building (including any seismic bracing) to prevent electrical interference.
-An earth bar will be provided in every UCLL and UCLF Co-location Service Area to which the earthing systems of each item of Access Seeker Equipment must be connected.
+An earth bar will be provided in every UCLF Co-location Service Area to which the earthing systems of each item of Access Seeker Equipment must be connected.
 Any alarm lights or bells must be installed on the Access Seeker's racks or cabinets.